 Putin must lose Ukraine war, Nato chief says

-Russian president Vladimir Putin would be more likely to wage war against Nato if he wins in Ukraine, Nato secretary general Jens Stoltenberg has warned.
+Russian president Vladimir Putin would be more likely to wage war against Nato if he won in Ukraine, Nato secretary general Jens Stoltenberg has warned.

 "A world where the lesson for Putin is that he gets what he wants by using military force is also a more dangerous world for us," Stoltenberg said in a speech at a political event in Utøya, Norway, on Thursday (4 August).